HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph, or expressing a counterargument (base on the requirement).
 #### The conclusion
 - Always start with "In conclusion,..."
-- Reaffirm your answer in the introduction by paraphrasing / extending it.
+- ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.
+### Tips
+- Spend *under* 10 minutes on planning when the timer starts.
+Get your topic right and map out the intended structure (e.g. what should your first and second paragraph discuss about)
+- Spend no more than 30 minutes on actually writing the essay.
+Take note of sentences that need paraphrasing as you write.
+	- Introduction: under 5 minutes
+	- Each paragraph of the body: no more than 8 minutes
+	- Conclusion: less than 4 minutes
+- If you're doing great, you should have less than 5 minutes to:
+	- ***Check for errors*** (grammatical and syntax)
+	- Paraphrase noted sentences. ==**Avoid perfectionism**==.

 ## Things to NEVER do
+- Avoid questions of any form, *especially in the introduction*.
 - Never use idioms, clichés, proverbs, slang or text abbreviations in any type of letter:
 	- Common clichés *to avoid*:
-		- At the end of the day
+		- At the end of the day...
-		- Second of all
+		- Second of all...
-		- Last but not least
+		- Last but not least...
-		- To cut a long story short / In a nutshell
+		- To cut a long story short... / In short.../ In a nutshell...
+		- To sum up... / To summarize... / In summary....
+		- All things considered....
-		- I look forward **to hearing** from you
+		- I look forward **to hearing** from you.
 	- Try to explain yourself clearly without using proverbs, e.g. you can replace the "Too many cooks spoil the broth" proverb with:
 		- Formal voice: "I am worried that the team is too large and so the decision-making is slow."
 		- Personal voice: "There are too many people involved these days, and so not much is really getting done."
 	- Words like "a nerd/a geek/a creep" or "awesome/cool/wicked/sick" are considered slang.  don't use names for streets, buildings,... in your native language (e.g. Bến Nhà Rồng → Dragon House Harbor).
 If there is no direct translation, just create a suitable English name, e.g. "There is a big festival here called the National Spring Festival."
+- Don't use quotes.
+Quotations are marked as "memorized language", which heavily deducts your score.
+- Don't invent statistics, especially numeric statistics.
+Rather than relying on invented statistics, focus on expressing your own views.
+---
 # Speaking
 - Practice speaking your thoughts aloud.
 - A little bit of "how do you *feel* about it / how does it *affect* you" could help.